LukeIngram/Binary-File-Sweeper/README.md

 # Binary-File-Sweeper
-Command line tool for sweeping binary files out of directories
+Experimenting with multi-threading & multi-processing in python with a Command line tool for finding and identifying binary files.

 ## General-Info
-Python built command line tool, for OSX & Linux.
+This program is built for OSX & Linux.
 This program searches the specified directory and subdirectories for executable binaries, and can removes them or collect them into a directory.

-## TODO

-- detailed readme
-- More robust method of binary identification
-- verbose mode handling
-- removal mode handling
-- collection of binary files